Shivaraj777/stopwatch/README.md

-    incrementTimer(): callback added to setInterval function to increment the time at equal intervals stopTimer(): Stops the timer by clearing the setInterval instance. resetTimer(): Resets the timer by clearing the setInterval instance and setting the minutes,  seconds and milli-seconds back to 0. padZero(value): Pads a single digit value with a leading zero if required.
+    incrementTimer(): callback added to setInterval function to increment the time at equal intervals stopTimer(): Stops the timer by clearing the setInterval instance. resetTimer(): Resets the timer by clearing the setInterval instance and setting the minutes,  seconds and milli-seconds back to 0. padZero(data): Pads a single digit value with a leading zero if required.

 Created by Shivaraj M Shetty